Get in contact with us today for information about our lessons and upcoming events.

 For a much broader history of sailing at Maylands, click here

-How it all began: Click here
+How it all began at the East Perth Sailing Club: Click here